randerzander/HiveToPhoenix/README.md

 ***Tables can be salted using the two salt properties;***

-<dstTableName>Salt is a number declaring the number of salt buckets to use for the table, the tablename must be all uppercased
+DST_TABLE_NAMESalt is a number declaring the number of salt buckets to use for the table, the tablename must be all uppercased

 salt is a number declaring the number of salt buckets to use for any table not listed in the above property (default salt buckets)